1766–1773 Real del Monte strike: Background

-Due in large part to the prosperous silver mines, the viceroyalty of New Spain generated the most income for the Spanish crown of all the colonial holdings.
+Due in large part to the prosperous silver mines, New Spain generated the most income for the Spanish crown of all the colonial holdings.
 Mines in Mexico were the most profitable in large part because government expenditures were less compared to that of the mines in Peru and other colonies.
-This was for two reasons: one, that higher-grade mercury was accessible and therefore implemented in Mexican mines and not Peruvian ones, and two, the Spanish Crown granted Mexican mines a special concession in 1548, lowering the royalty percentage they were required to pay (Richard Garner, 906).
-Because of this, mine owners and overseers in Mexico, such as the Count de Regla, became much more independently wealthy, and more politically powerful, than their Peruvian counterparts.
+This was for two reasons: one, that higher-grade mercury was accessible and therefore implemented in Mexican mines and not Peruvian ones, and two, the Spanish Crown granted Mexican mines a special concession in 1548, lowering the royalty percentage they were required to pay.
+Because of this, mine owners and overseers in Mexico, such as de Terreros, became much more independently wealthy, and more politically powerful, than their Peruvian counterparts.

-The mines at Real del Monte are an example of the diverse specialization within the silver industry, as Real del Monte had thirty different specialized tasks carried out by different skilled laborers (Ladd 7).
+The mines at Real del Monte are an example of the diverse specialization within the silver industry, as Real del Monte had thirty different specialized tasks carried out by different skilled laborers.
 Real del Monte was ethnically diverse, with whites, mestizos, and indigenous peoples working alongside one another.
 By 1766, one hundred and thirty three black slaves also worked in the mines—a much larger number than the average among the mines of New Spain.
-Mexican Indians also continued to be forced into labor there for many years, even after mandates attempted to limit forced labor in favor of the Jesuit and Franciscan Reductions.
+Indigenous peoples were subjected to slavery there for many years, even after mandates attempted to limit forced labor in favor of the reductions organized by Jesuits and Franciscans.

 The workers within Real del Monte were divided into barras, work gangs of five or six men.
-The majority worked in the trenches and were tasked with filling a roughly one hundred pound bag each twelve-hour shift and carrying it up 1800 notched steps steeply built into the side of the mine (Ladd 11).
+The majority worked in the trenches and were tasked with filling a roughly one hundred pound bag each twelve-hour shift and carrying it up 1800 notched steps steeply built into the side of the mine.
 Workers were paid in cash as well as partidos, half of the higher-grade silver ore they mined each day outside of the quota bag.
 Many workers reported serious ailments and injuries resulting from working in the mines, specifically heart and lung trouble.
-The most cited issue was "excessive toil and fatigue" (Making of a Strike 14).
-Ladd, in her analysis of the working conditions during this period, states that the continued danger workers faced was their primary bargaining ground for demanding fair wages (Ladd 20).
+The most cited issue was "excessive toil and fatigue".
+Doris M. Ladd, in her analysis of the working conditions during this period, states that the continued danger workers faced was their primary bargaining ground for demanding fair wages.